woodrmichael/Mean-Image-Median-Lab/README.md

 * [x] Commit 5 "Lab completed"
     - Add buttons and functionality for Max, Min, and Random.
     - Finish all assignment requirements.

-Remove the dashes on this line when lab 5 is ready to be graded (and commit and push): DONE5